Mohamadalani963/Snake_Game/readme.md

-snkae game project made with python using turtle package in this project i've used differnet terms like abstraction and inhertince also I've learned how to get Inputs from key from my keyboard and sync it to the move on the sceen
+snkae game project made with python using turtle package in this project ihave used differnet terms like abstraction and inhertince also I have learned how to get Inputs from key from my keyboard and sync it to the move on the sceen.